Narco-state

 Over time, the cocaine market expanded to Europe, leading to new routes being discovered from Colombia through Brazil or Venezuela and Western Africa.
 These new routes proved to be more profitable and successful than shipping from North America and turned African states such as Nigeria, Ghana, and later on Guinea-Bissau into actual narco-states.
 While cocaine was transported through Western Africa, the Taliban produced opium in the rural areas of Afghanistan using the revenues to fund their guerrilla war.
 Despite American and NATO efforts to impose laws on the Afghan opium production, the early 2000s incumbent Afghan governments shielded the opium trade from foreign policies as much as possible.
 As of 2024, Syria's Assad regime was regarded as the world's largest narco-state, with an estimated global Captagon export worth $30–57 billion annually.
 Revenue from the illicit drug exports accounted for around 90% of the revenue of the Assad regime.
+Since its fall, drug manufacturing has been reduced, but significant transit of drugs still exists through Syria.

 Ongoing discussions divide scholars into separate groups either claiming or disclaiming the resemblance between narco-states and failed states.
 Depending on which properties are assigned to the definition of a failed state, the definition is in accordance with the narco-state.
 While most narco-states show signs of high rates of corruption, violence and murder, properties that are also assigned to failed states, it is not always clear if violence can be traced back to drug trafficking.